 - Most MST courses are two credit hours, meeting at least 30 contact hours.
 One credit hour courses must meet at least 15 contact hours.
 Only in rare circumstances are MST classes more that 2 credits, usually in the case of extended summer research situations.
 Students should expect to spend 45-60 hours per credit hour.

 - Courses are added to the program based on the expressed desires of the students, faculty availability, and on the needs perceived by the MST Advisory Committee.
-All courses must be recommended first by the MST Advisory Committee Member most versed in the subject matter and then approved by the MST Advisory Committee.
+All courses must be recommended first by the MST Advisory Committee Member most versed in the subject matter and then approved by the committee.
 The Graduate Council and The Faculty Senate must then approve the new offering.

 - Required MST Courses are typically offered every semester.
 These courses are offered via Distance Learning or in a population center in fall and spring.
 They are offered as live on-campus courses (or in a population center) during the summer.
-Computers and Science Teaching and Survey of Physics is offered in the Summer ONLY on the NMT Campus.
+Survey of Physics is offered in the Summer ONLY on the NMT Campus.
 Every effort is made to offer every course at least once every year.